clarnx/taskify/README.md

 ### Acknowledgments

 This project was bootstrapped with Create React App.
-UI was designed using Boostrap 5 customized with SCSS and React Bootstrap State management used was Zustand
+UI was designed using Boostrap 5 customized with SCSS and React Bootstrap.
+State management used was Zustand.